EricTay1997/ML-Review/README.md

   * The first priority would be to get implementations that work.
   * If time permits, a stretch goal would be to refactor the code appropriately, e.g. [(John's repo)]([experiments/nlp_experiments/3.3%20Chat%20with%20Mixtral%20(fine-tuned).ipynb](https://github.com/johnma2006/candle/tree/main))
   * Other projects in my Github included projects from college where I implemented different ML models.
 These models should all be included in this repo.
+  * I want to emphasize that the goal of these implementations would be to ensure that I have a thorough understanding of topics, rather than being the most involved projects.
+Notebooks may be more sparse if I believe my understanding to be sufficient.
 * Exercises for practice

 I shall try to be diligent in citing my sources.
 Due to visa-related time constraints, I do apologize for any lapses in citation.
 At the current moment, I envision pulling most heavily from the following sources: